-Whilst this approach can be attributed in part to the technological limitations and the cost of storing large amounts of digital data at the time; it can be argued that such curatorial approaches to digitisation were inherited from Microfilming (microfilm itself being a monochromatic medium).
-Early guidance also borrowed heavily from the approaches of microfilm.
+The above approach stemmed from technological limitations, the cost of storing large amounts of digital data and curatorial practices inherited from Microfilming (microfilm itself being a monochromatic medium).

-These early approaches and guidelines have also been criticised by some, like Paul Conway and Don Williams, who have argued that fifteen years of guidelines have helped fuel ubiquitous digitisation practices that lack adequate attention to imaging science.
-However modern guidelines have gone some way to address this concern...
+However, these early approaches and guidelines have been criticised by the likes of Paul Conway and Don Williams, who argue that they are responsible for fuelling ubiquitous digitisation practices that lack adequate attention to imaging science.

-If you are to compare the recommendations of both of these guidelines to those of The National Archives, you will find both FADGI and Metamorfoze to be much more detailed.
-Though perhaps one key difference to be aware of is the National Archives recommendation to use the sRGB colour space for all colour material. sRGB has a relatively small colour gamut compared to other larger colour spaces; while it suitable for material with a limited colour gamut like newspaper print, material such as photographs or works of art may contain colours outside the space of sRGB.
+If you were to compare the recommendations of both of these guidelines to those of The National Archives, you would find that both FADGI and Metamorfoze are much more detailed.
+Perhaps one key difference is the National Archives recommendation in relation to the use of the sRGB colour space for all colour material. sRGB has a relatively small colour gamut compared to other larger colour spaces and, while it is suitable for material with a limited colour gamut like newspaper print, material such as photographs or artwork may contain colours outside the space of sRGB.

-As a result the Metamorfoze guidelines recommend the use of a larger gamut colour space, and the FADGI guidelines which till only recently had only recommended using sRGB in certain cases.
-However As Don Williams and Peter Burns point out the "difficulty of using one of the larger colour spaces is the need for increased bit depth in order to avoid posterization or [colour] banding", and adopting a wide gamut may also, “actually serve to diminish colour fidelity by increasing the encoded quantization interval between neighbouring colours.
+The Metamorfoze guidelines recommend the use of a larger gamut colour space while the FADGI guidelines, until recently, only recommended using sRGB in certain cases.
+Don Williams and Peter Burns assert that the "difficulty of using one of the larger colour spaces is the need for increased bit depth to avoid posterization or [colour] banding".
+Adopting a wide gamut, they claim, may also, “serve to diminish colour fidelity by increasing the encoded quantization interval between neighbouring colours.
 Larger quantization intervals can reduce colour and tone discrimination, which makes it difficult to render subtle near neutral tones in slowly varying image areas.“

 Above: The above image illustrates the quantizing effects of using a large colour space (in this case ProPhoto RGB) at different bit-depths.
 The charts plot the position of each pixel from the smaller section in the CIE xyY colour space, for both a 8 and 16 per channel version of the image.

-It can also be argued that the benefit of the sRGB colour space is its widespread ubiquity, and the inability of some software to correctly handle ICC profiles.
-However recently in September 2016 FADGI guidelines changed its guidance allowing for use of the sRGB colour space in more applications.
+There is also the inability of some software to correctly handle ICC profiles.
+Despite this, in September 2016 FADGI, changed its guidance allowing for sRGB colour space in more applications.